Creutzfeldt-Jakob disease (CJD) is a form of brain damage that leads to a rapid decrease of movement and mental function.

 CJD may be related to several other diseases caused by prions, including:

-CJD is rarely confused with other types of dementia (such as Alzheimer's disease) because in CJD, the symptoms get worse much more quickly.
+CJD is rarely confused with other types of dementia (such as Alzheimer's disease) because the symptoms get worse much more quickly in CJD.

 Early in the disease, a nervous system and mental examination will show memory problems and changes in other intellectual functions.
-Later in the disease, a motor system examination may show:
+Later in the disease, a motor system examination (an exam to test muscle reflexes, strength, coordination, and other physical functions) may show:

-There is loss of coordination and changes in the cerebellum, the area of the brain that controls coordination (cerebellar ataxia).
+There is a loss of coordination and changes in the cerebellum, the area of the brain that controls coordination.
 An eye examination shows areas of blindness that the person may not notice.

 Tests used to diagnose this condition may include:

 The disease can only be confirmed with a brain biopsy or autopsy.
-It is very rare anymore for brain biopsy to be done to look for this disease.
+Today, it is very rare for a brain biopsy to be done to look for this disease.